aljedaxi/zettle/pages/poems.md

        orb of orange adorns
      - ajar - alight - among
        a grove ; green, gilt growing
+       beyond all chasm ;
+       beyond all guess , caught
+       kinning with the chandoleir
   ```
 - I HATE POETRY:
 	-